mausworks/tyin/README.md

 Tyin provides a way to query and mutate data upstream using the Sync plugin.

-It provides automatic deduplication, either based on the parameters we provide for `pull`, or based on the state itself when we `push` or `delete`.
+It provides automatic deduplication based on the parameters that you provide for `pull`, or based on the state itself for `push` and `delete`.
+You can also cache the result by setting a `cacheDuration`.
-We will also cache the results of the `pull` operation for 10 seconds.

-After the store has been set up we can automatically, pull the state when a component mounts, we can use `usePull`.
+After the store has been set up we can, pull the state when a component mounts by using the `usePull` hook.
+To push or delete, we can just call the functions directly on the `sync` API.

 ```tsx
 import storeHook from "tyin/hook";